 One of the most asked questions by anybody looking to get into the T-shirt printing business in the United States is whether to go with a screen printing or with a t-shirt press machine.
 These are two very different ways to produce T-shirts.
 Depending on how you choose, it can have a tremendous impact on your bottom line.

-If you pick correctly, your visions of making money in the T-shirt making industry will become a reality.
+If you pick correctly, your vision of making money in the T-shirt making industry will become a reality.
 If you pick incorrectly, at best, you would be settling for a few cents on the dollar, at worst, you won’t be making much money at all.
 In fact, the vast majority of T-shirt making businesses doesn’t make much money.
-I’m not saying that they don’t make a profit, but it’s not enough to make up for all the time, effort and energy they poured into their business.
+I’m not saying that they don’t make a profit, but it’s not enough to make up for all the time, effort, and energy they poured into their business.

-This is why it’s crucial to pay attention to return on investment as well as return on effort when analyzing the classic question of T-shirt press machine versus screen printing.
-While there is a lot to recommend with either of these directions, if you are looking to succeed in the modern T-shirt making business, I would suggest you invest in a T-shirt press machine.
-Here are some reasons why you should do so.
+This is why it’s crucial to pay attention to return on investment as well as return on effort when analyzing the classic question of T-shirt press machine versus screen printing.Below, You will find everything you need to know about the two processes.

 With screen printing, you need to print the colors separately.
 Now think about that for a second.
 If you are going to hire somebody to print the colors separately on each shirt, then this would automatically explode the amount of time each shirt requires.
 A press machine, on the other hand, can print several colors at the same time.
 As long as these colors don’t overlap, you can print out a multi-colored shirt with one operation.
 Instead of hiring somebody to go over a T-shirt again and again so they can print different colors separately, you only need to hire that person once to get the job done right.